IntersectMBO/plutus/plutus-metatheory/src/Untyped/CEK.lagda.md

 {-
 The BUILTIN function provides the semantics of builtin functions.

-WARNING: This untyped BUILTIN function implements all builtin functions, but not all of them have been tested.
-This WARNING will be removed once the tests are done.
 -}

 BUILTIN : ∀ b → BApp b (alldone (fv (signature b))) (alldone (args♯ (signature b))) → Either RuntimeError Value